ansys/pyturbogrid/README.rst

 Installation
 ------------
-The ``ansys-turbogrid-core`` package supports Python 3.10 on Windows and Linux.
+The ``ansys-turbogrid-core`` package supports Python 3.8, 3.9, 3.10 and 3.11 on Windows and Linux.
 Two modes of installation are available:

 - User installation